growdigital/forestgarden.wales/content/blog/gardening-with-urgency-purpose.md

 draft: true
 ---

 I am not a natural born gardener.
 I’ve come to it late, provoked by the threat of climate change and tantalised by the prospect of a productive, low maintenance, wildlife friendly forest garden.
-As the saying goes, “There are many ways in to a garden” and now I am enamoured of the sheer delight and wonder of this diversity of life, a diversity _that I helped create_.
+As the saying goes, “There are many ways into a garden” and now I am enamoured of the sheer delight and wonder of this diversity of life, a diversity _that I help create_.
 Oh, and the scientific nomenclature of _all those plants_ has piqued my completist collector impulses and web designer nerdiness.

-But the political impetus has not left me; how could it with headlines like [‘We have 12 years to limit climate change catastrophe, warns UN’](https://www.theguardian.com/environment/2018/oct/08/global-warming-must-not-exceed-15c-warns-landmark-un-report), and [The Insect Apocalypse Is Here](https://www.nytimes.com/2018/11/27/magazine/insect-apocalypse.html)?
+Still, the political impetus has not left me; how could it with headlines like [‘We have 12 years to limit climate change catastrophe, warns UN’](https://www.theguardian.com/environment/2018/oct/08/global-warming-must-not-exceed-15c-warns-landmark-un-report), and [The Insect Apocalypse Is Here](https://www.nytimes.com/2018/11/27/magazine/insect-apocalypse.html)?
 And with two young children, I can’t pretend I haven’t seen the warning signs.

-Without being alarmist, everything we collectively do should be focussed on sustainable and regenerative living.
-The million dollar question is: what can I do?
-The answer, which is remarkably common, is that it depends.
-There is plenty of advice out there, such [Brewtopia](http://brewtopia.co) and even, finally, the BBC [Climate change: Where we are in seven charts and what you can do to help](https://www.bbc.co.uk/news/science-environment-46384067)

-brewtopia - practical, simple action

-my own creed

-* create forest garden
-* promote forest gardening
-* (bad) vegan
-* simple living
-* pressure on political parties
+Goodness me, even the BBC [has published advice on what you can do]](https://www.bbc.co.uk/news/science-environment-46384067)) (<abbr title="Too Long; Didn’t Read">TL;DR</abbr> don’t eat cows).

+Establishing and promoting forest  is my ‘thing’, my small way of contributing to a more sustainable way of living.
+And it’s so important to make it as accessible as possible

+Portraying gardening as a self-sufficiency is a medieval naïve naturalist anti-machine throwback divisive, middle class clique,
+I think the neo-hippy
+survivalist, unattainable.
+damaging, self-serving

+I don’t want to suggest that your garden should be a doom-laden and desperate attempt to shore up dystopian, survivalist future

 politics with a small p
 social justice